Your guide to colored contact lenses for astigmatism

 You can definitely find places that sell colored contact lenses for astigmatism — if you’re willing to put in a little legwork.

 First, shop around for colored contacts to see what options exist and what colors you prefer.
 Then make an appointment with your eye doctor for a comprehensive eye exam and contact lens fitting.

 Keep in mind that colored contacts for astigmatism tend to be made from older and less modern materials, Day points out.
 These materials aren't as permeable to oxygen, though they can still provide excellent vision and healthy eyes.

 “It’s imperative that you work with your eye care professional to be fitted with lenses that your eye doctor can confirm fit well and are giving your corneas the oxygen they need,” Day says.

 Here are some other things to remember when considering colored contacts for astigmatism:

 There may be some occasions (such as blinking) when the colored portion of the lens slides a bit over the pupil.
 This can create an unnatural look, particularly with opaque color contacts.

-Because your pupils change in size to accommodate varying light conditions, there may be times when they are larger than the clear center of your color lenses.
+The pupil of the eye changes size in response to different lighting conditions.
+In dim light, your pupils may be larger than the clear central portion of your toric colored contacts.
 In some cases, this may affect your ability to see clearly.

 Other potential risks of wearing contact lenses — no matter what type of contacts you choose — include corneal infections, conjunctivitis (pink eye), ulcerations and scratches on the cornea, vision impairment, and even blindness.